MadsJJ/Cookbook/README.md

 ## Content

-What each folder contains.
-Each module also has their own readme, which is linked at the bottom of their section.
+Following is an overview of what each folder contains.
+Each module also has their own readme file, which is linked at the bottom of their section.

 ### core
 See [core](cookbook/core/src/main/java/core)